Susana465/Dontcaredontwrite_bngl_example/README.md

 # Dontcaredontwrite example
-This is a repository which shows a simple model of A, B,C molecules that it helpful for understanding the "don't care, don't write" capacity of rule based modelling.
+This is a repository which shows a simple model of A, B,C molecules that is helpful for understanding the "don't care, don't write" capacity of rule based modelling.

 **Click on the link to:**